andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 In reality, both of these languages have the issue of having rather small async ecosystems.
 Additionally, since their most popular VMs don't handle threading well, the thread-safety of popular libraries is not tested much at all.

+Running on top of Vert.X however, one can simple call Java libraries, which are threadsafe, from Ruby.
+You get the syntax of Ruby with the power of Java.

-## Where it Doesn't Matter.
-The Standard JS Server
+## Where it Doesn't Matter: Those Using Node.js for the JS

 Now, a large part of Node.js's success is in simply being JS that runs server-side.
-If having a unified language is your main concern, Node.js is definitely the way to go.
+If having a unified language across server and browser is your main concern, Node.js is definitely the way to go.
 However, I would caution that JS is just not as nice a language as Ruby, Scala, Clojure, Java, etc. IMHO.
-For large codebases it gets tiresome and unweildy.
+For large codebases it gets tiresome and unwieldy.

+Additionally, the stated benefits of one language across cliend and server are invisible to me.
+For security and practical reasons its hard to share a meaningful amount of code across both.

 ## For the Curious, Some Context